-Cash for Work Transfers under Part 2.1(a) of the Project: This sub-component will be implemented by SFD with the main objective of creatinge temporary employment opportunities to vulnerable people and providing access to key social services prioritized by the target communities.
-Implementation of activities under the Cash for Work (CfW) sub-component will follow the Operation Manual for the Labour Intensive Works Programme (LIWP) unit updated by SFD for the ESPECRP.
-The main operating procedures relevant to the ESPECRP are summarized here.
+Cash for Work Transfers under Part 2.1(a) of the Project: This sub-component will be implemented by SFD with the main objective of creating temporary employment opportunities to vulnerable people and providing access to key social services prioritized by the target communities.
+Implementation of activities under the Cash for Work (CfW) sub-component will follow the Operation Manual for the Labour Intensive Works Programme (LIWP) unit updated by SFD for the ESPECRP and AF1 & AF2.
+The main operating procedures relevant to the ESPECRP and AF1 & AF2 are summarized here.

-SFD will pursue a short-term module for the implementation of CfW activities under ESPECRP in order to cover a large number of targeted communities and households through quick response and accelerated disbursement.
-The activities under this subcomponent entail short time labor (4 - 6 months) with high labour intensity (around 60%), capped wages in the average amount of US\$500 per household, and works that are relatively simple to suit local labourers, with the majority of them being unskilled workers.
-Priority will be given to types of sub-projects that contribute directly or indirectly to improved food security and thus will include, but not be limited to, reclamation of agricultural land, improvement and protection of rural roads, rehabilitation of irrigation canals, facilities improving health and environment conditions (e.g. construction of simple latrines, rehabilitation of water resources, tree plantation, etc.).
+SFD will pursue a short-term module for the implementation of CfW activities under ESPECRP and AF1 & AF2 in order to cover a large number of targeted communities and households through quick response and accelerated disbursement.
+The activities under this subcomponent entail short time labor (4 - 6 months) with high labour intensity (around 60%), capped wages in the average amount of US\$500 per household and works that are relatively simple to suit local labourers, with the majority of them being unskilled workers.
+Priority will be given to types of sub-projects that contribute directly or indirectly to improved food security and thus will include, but not be limited to, reclamation of agricultural land, improvement and protection of rural roads, rehabilitation of irrigation canals, facilities improving health and environment conditions (e.g., construction of simple latrines, rehabilitation of water resources, tree plantation, etc.).
 The payment of wages will mostly be done via a financial institution.
 In cases where banking or postal services are not available, a field accountant for making cash payments will be added to the SFD field team.
+All projects under parent fund have been completed while AF1 is still under implementation.
+Below is table of Number of beneficiaries under cash for Work both parent fund and AF1.